 How Much is a 1987 Zinc Penny Worth?

-Zinc pennies from 1982 have a zinc content of 99.2 percent and copper content of 0.8 percent.
+Zinc pennies from 1982 have a zinc content of 99.2 percent and a copper content of 0.8 percent.
 Each one weighs 2.5 grams.
-In uncirculated form with an MS 65 grade, the 1982 zinc cent without no mint mark and the short date cost roughly $0.85.
-MS 65 graded 1982 D zinc penny costs approximately $0.30 in uncirculated condition.
-Uncirculated 1982 D zinc pennies with the big date costs about $0.40 in MS 65.
+In uncirculated form with an MS 65 grade, the 1982 zinc cent without a mint mark and the short date costs roughly $0.85.
+An MS 65-graded 1982 D zinc penny costs approximately $0.30 in uncirculated condition.
+Uncirculated 1982 D zinc pennies with a considerable date cost about $0.40 in MS 65.

-The Philadelphia Mint struck the 1987 Lincoln cent, which lacks mintmark.
+The Philadelphia Mint struck the 1987 Lincoln Cent, which lacks a mintmark.
 As a result, a penny from 1987 with no letter beneath the date is entirely regular.
-1987 pennies that are not circulated and have no mistakes or variants are worth solely their face value and should be sold instead than saved.
+One thousand nine hundred eighty-seven pennies that are not circulated and have no mistakes or variants are worth solely their face value and should be sold instead of saved.

 What is the Error on a 1987 Penny?

 The 1987 Penny has a doubled die penny error.
-In particular 1987 pennies, a minor vertical die fracture is reported between the letters “B” and “E” of the inscription “LIBERTY .”These error pennies have a “BIE” inscription.
-These error coins usually range from $3-$10.
+In particular, a minor vertical die fracture is reported between the letters “B” and “E” of the inscription “LIBERTY .”These error pennies have a “BIE” inscription.
+These error coins usually range from $3 to $10.

-While there are no documented 1987 doubled die mistake pennies worth hundreds of thousands of dollars.
-Several penny has a soft doubling in the inscription, date, Lincoln’s eye, and the Lincoln Memorial columns.
-Those are the areas on 1987 coins that anyone hunting for doubled dies should check for.
-You can value coins with a double-die strike from 1987 as much as $25 to $50!
+While there are no documented 1987 doubled die mistake pennies worth hundreds of thousands of dollars, several pennies have a soft doubling in the inscription, date, Lincoln’s eye, and the Lincoln Memorial columns.
+Anyone hunting for doubled dies should check for those areas on 1987 coins.
+You can value coins with a double-die strike from 1987 for $25 to $50!

 How Much Does a 1987 Penny Weigh?